Bess Streeter Aldrich: Life and career

 The Elms, Aldrich's home in Elmwood, Nebraska, is listed in the National Register of Historic Places.

-Bust of Aldrich created in 1973 by Herman Albert Becker for the Nebraska Hall of Fame.

 Bess Genevra Streeter was born in Cedar Falls, Iowa.
 She was the last of the eight children of James Wareham and Mary Wilson Anderson Streeter.
 Attending high school in Cedar Falls, she was the winner of two magazine fiction-writing contests prior to graduating at age 17.
 After graduating from Iowa State Normal School with a teaching certificate, she taught school at several locations in Utah, later returning to Cedar Falls to earn an advanced degree in education.

 In 1907, she married Charles Sweetzer Aldrich, who had graduated with a law degree from Iowa State University and had been one of the youngest captains in the Spanish–American War.
 Following the war, he served for years as a U.S. Commissioner in Alaska.
 They had four children — Mary, Robert, Charles and James.
 In 1909, they moved with their children and Bess's widowed mother to Elmwood, Nebraska, where Charles, Bess, and Bess's sister and brother-in-law Clara and John Cobb purchased the American Exchange Bank.
 Elmwood became the location for many of her stories, albeit called by different names.